shubhamkumarjha123/py_codes/folder/Select item and insert in new list from the previous 2 list.md

-# With two provided list create one list such that new list contain only odd numbers from the first list and even numbers from the second list
+# With two provided list create one list such that new list contain only odd numbers from the first list and even number from the second list